Horace Pippin

-Horace Pippin (February 22, 1888 – July 6, 1946) was a self-taught American artist who painted a range of themes, including scenes inspired by his service in World War I, landscapes, portraits, and biblical subjects.
+Horace Pippin (February 22, 1888 – July 6, 1946) was an American painter who painted a range of themes, including scenes inspired by his service in World War I, landscapes, portraits, and biblical subjects.
 Some of his best-known works address the U.S.'s history of slavery and racial segregation.
-He was the first Black artist to be the subject of a monograph, Selden Rodman's Horace Pippin, A Negro Painter in America (1947), and the New York Times eulogized him as the "most important Negro painter" in American history.
-He is buried at Chestnut Grove Cemetery Annex in West Goshen Township, Chester County, Pennsylvania.
-A Pennsylvania State historical Marker at 327 Gay Street, West Chester, Pennsylvania identifies his home at the time of his death and commemorates his accomplishments.
+He was the first Black artist to be the subject of a monograph, Selden Rodman's Horace Pippin, A Negro Painter in America (1947), and The New York Times eulogized him as "the most important Negro painter" in American history.
+He is buried at Chestnut Grove Cemetery Annex in West Goshen Township, Pennsylvania.
+A Pennsylvania State historical Marker at 327 Gay Street, West Chester, Pennsylvania, identifies his home at the time of his death and commemorates his accomplishments.

 Early life

-He was born in West Chester, Pennsylvania, on February 22, 1888, to Harriet Pippin; his father's identity is unknown.
-He grew up in and around Goshen, New York, but would return to West Chester in adulthood.
-In Goshen, he attended segregated schools until he was 15, when he went to work to support his ailing mother.
-As a boy, Horace responded to an art supply company's advertising contest and won his first set of crayons and a box of watercolors.
-As a youngster, Pippin made drawings of racehorses and jockeys from Goshen's celebrated, trotter (horse) racetrack.
-Prior to his service in World War I, Pippin worked as a hotel porter, a furniture packer, and an iron moulder.
-He was a member of St. John's African Union Methodist Protestant Church.
-In 1920, Pippin married Jennie Fetherstone Wade Giles, who had been widowed twice and had a six-year-old-son.
+Pippin was born in West Chester, Pennsylvania, on February 22, 1888.